Areenzor/KeySpy/README.md

 ---

-## 8. License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 > **⚠️ Disclaimer:** This tool is strictly for authorized and ethical use.
 Unauthorized use is illegal and punishable under applicable laws.